danemacmillan/dotfiles/README.md

 If you have an SSH key installed on the destination:

-`git clone git@github.com:danemacmillan/dotfiles.git .dotfiles && cd .dotfiles && source dotfiles.sh`
+`cd ~ && git clone git@github.com:danemacmillan/dotfiles.git .dotfiles && cd .dotfiles && source dotfiles`

 If you do not have an SSH key installed on the destination:

-`git clone https://github.com/danemacmillan/dotfiles.git .dotfiles && cd .dotfiles && source dotfiles.sh`
+`cd ~ && git clone https://github.com/danemacmillan/dotfiles.git .dotfiles && cd .dotfiles && source dotfiles`

 ### Notes